-- Work is of medium to heavy physical demand; walking and standing most of the time on duty. - Frequent maneuvering, lifting and transfer of patients. - Frequent reaching, bending, and caring for patient's needs. - Hearing to distinguish patients breathing and heartbeat. - Near-vision acuity to read gauges and patient orders. - Color vision for perceiving changes in patient's skin and nail color. - Motor coordination and manual dexterity to coordinate hands, eyes and fingers.
+- Work is of medium to heavy physical demand, walking and standing most of the time on duty. - Frequent maneuvering, lifting, and transfer of patients. - Frequent reaching, bending, and caring for the patient's needs. - Hearing to distinguish patients' breathing and heartbeat. - Near-vision acuity to read gauges and patient orders. - Color vision is used to perceive changes in the patient's skin and nail color. - Motor coordination and manual dexterity to coordinate hands, eyes, and fingers.